codeparty/blog/source/_posts/2012-04-14-our-take-on-derby-vs-meteor.markdown

 Derby exposes [routes](http://derbyjs.com/#routes) as an Express middleware on the server, so you can use it alongside other server-only Express routes for tasks like uploading files, and you can even write multiple apps that handle different sets of routes on the same Express server.
 For example, you might write a separate admin app or a separate mobile app that doesn't load all of the code for a desktop browser app.

-While Derby gives you all of the speed and accessiblity advantages of a more traditional multi-page app, it also creates fully optimized single-page applications that can render any template or route in the browser.
+While Derby gives you all of the speed and accessibility advantages of a more traditional multi-page app, it also creates fully optimized single-page applications that can render any template or route in the browser.
 Client-side routes simply render any links that they can without doing a page refresh; you don't have to call methods on a special browser-side routing API.
 Just put a normal HTML link on the page, and Derby will render it client-side.

 Meteor does not have these features yet, though they recently rewrote their templating engine to use strings so that it is now [possible for them to add](http://meteor.com/faq/can-meteor-serve-static-html).